-Once you have completed the knowledge review sections and you are comfortable with the information, we will administer the PADI Divemaster Final Exam.
+Once you have completed the knowledge review sections and you are comfortable with the information, you will take the PADI Divemaster Final Exam part 1 & 2.

 You will also need to prepare an emergency assistance plan (EAP).
 This is something you should have originally completed in your PADI Rescue Diver Course.

 - Water skills exercises 1-4 (400 & 800metre swim, 15 minute float, 100metre diver tow)

 The practical application section of your Divemaster course includes a number of in-water workshops, scenarios and assessments.

 - 1 – Dive site set up and management